SiddalingappaManasa/Weather-the-AM-way/README.md

 ## 🙋‍♀️ About Me

-Created with 💙 by **Manu**, passionate about AI and building meaningful tech for people.
+Created with 💙 by Manasa, passionate about AI and building meaningful tech for people.